Wallpaper Calculator: Stop Guessing and Order the Right Number of Rolls First Time

 Tips for Different Room Types

 - Rooms with unusual shapes: Break your measurements into sections and add them up.
+Treat it like a jigsaw: work out each piece separately, then total them.

 How Much Wallpaper Paste or Adhesive Do You Need?